 School visits and feedback discussions

 These discussions will be enriched by presentations from the Australian authorities and other stakeholders of the My School initiative, including parent associations and media.
 There will also be specific school visits to give participants an understanding of the operation and limits of My School from a front-end user perspective.
 Towards the end of the study visit, country teams will participate in open discussion sessions to share their own experiences with the group about what lessons they have drawn.

-This visit will contribute to better understanding of open education data projects in the region.
+This visit will contribute to a better understanding of open education data projects in the region.
 It also aims to aid participants in the formulation and successful implementation of their own open education data initiatives.
-Through these exchanges there will be an increased dialogue between stakeholders as a foundation for regional networking and cooperation.
+Through these exchanges, there will be increased dialogue between stakeholders as a foundation for regional networking and cooperation.